angela-d/brain-dump/sysadmin/windows/README.md

 # Windows Brain Dumps
-For times when touring purgatory is necessary
+For times when hanging out in purgatory is necessary.

 ```bash
                         _.-;:q=._